-OVERVIEW: The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBT organizations.
+OVERVIEW: The E. Rhodes and Leona B. Carpenter Foundation awards grants to local, regional, and national LGBTQ organizations.

 IP TAKE: This funder only accepts grant requests from an organization once per calendar year.

-The foundation’s LGBT grants center on LGBT “people of faith” and seek to ensure “[f]aith communities’ understanding, affirmation, and inclusion of,” LGBT people.
+The foundation’s LGBTQ grants broadly center on LGBTQ “people of faith” and seek to ensure “[f]aith communities’ understanding, affirmation, and inclusion of,” LGBTQ people.
+The foundation does not offer more details regarding its LGBTQ grantmaking strategies.

 According to the foundation’s tax filings, the majority of grants awards range in amount from $10,000 to $100,000.
 In the past, Carpenter has supported LGBT organizations such as Gay & Lesbian Alliance Against Defamation (GLAAD), the National LGBTQ Task Force, and Old Lesbians Organizing for Change.
 The foundation largely supports large, established organizations; however, a few smaller organizations succeed in securing funding.